MoOx/pjax/README.md

 to deliver a fast browsing experience.

-_It allow you to completely transform user experience of standard websites (server side generated or static ones) to make them feel they browse an app._
+_It allow you to completely transform user experience of standard websites (server side generated or static ones) to make them feel they browse an app.
+Especially for user that have low bandwidth connection._

+**No more full page reload.
+No more lots of HTTP request.**

 ## No tests or Demo ?